 If a student wishes to petition the Academic Standards Committee for reinstatement, he or she must do so within one academic year of his or her disqualification.
-If more than one academic year has passed since the student's disqualification, the student does not have the right to petition the Academic Standards Committee and must apply for readmission through the Admissions Office.
+If more than one academic year has passed since the student's disqualification, the student does not have the right to petition the Academic Standards Committee for reinstatement and must apply for readmission as a new student through the Admissions Office.